Here is our review of the best trout lures for this year.

 Another important point to talk about is how simple it is to use the Original Rooster Tail.
 Sometimes using a new lure is overwhelming. you have to hear a lot of complicated stuff about the right techniques to use it.
 This is not the case with Original Rooster Tails.
 All you need to do is cast them, retrieve them at medium speed and wait for your catch to bite!

 You probably should select the right fishing gear to get the best results with this lure.
-I recommend getting a 4 to 6 feet ultralight spinning rod.
+For the spinning tackle, I recommend getting a 4 to 6 feet ultralight spinning rod.
 Of course, the longer the rod, the longer the distance you get assuming that you have the right rod.
 I also recommend getting around a 6-pound monofilament fishing line.
 You can also go for other fishing line types if you prefer.

 Mepps Aglia is silver-plated which creates a bright white flash that makes it visible against a dark background and appeals more to fish encouraging them to strike.
 It’s also available in other bright colours, but it highly depends on the background.
 For instance, if you’re fishing in a light sandy background, picking a copper or brass would be a more suitable choice.

 When it comes to fishing trout, you’re to match the size of the spinner with the size of the targeted trout.
 You can go for sizes 0 and 1 for smaller streams trout and 2-3 for larger trout.

 Blue Fox Vibrax is one of the lures that combine flash and low-frequency vibrations to attract fish.
 It’s composed of a 2 part body made of machined brass.
 It also comes silver or copper plated which creates flashes and is suitable for different backgrounds.
 To be honest, there are not many colours to use, but the colours provided are good.